Plan DN-III-E: History

 As of September 19, 2017, as a direct result of the 2017 Chiapas earthquake, Plan DN-III-E is in place within the affected areas within southern Mexico, and Army and Air Force units have been deployed to implement the program.
 They have also been deployed to central Mexico as a result of the September 19, 2017 earthquake to provide disaster relief and support for the victims of this calamity.

 Disaster Support Force

-The Support Force for Disasters (FACD) is a permanent body of the Secretariat of National Defense created on February 10 of 2000, consisting of a grouping of land and air units, the Military Engineers, Services Corps, Health Services, Quartermaster Services, which are supported by units composed of final year cadets of the military academies and schools, the Task Force Valley of Mexico and 4 and 5th Light Infantry brigades.
+The Support Force for Disasters (FACD) is a permanent formation of the Secretariat of National Defense created on February 10 of 2000, consisting of a grouping of land and air units, the Military Engineers, Services Corps, Health Services, Quartermaster Services, which are supported by units composed of final year cadets of the military academies and schools, the Task Force Valley of Mexico and 4 and 5th Light Infantry brigades.
 On the air arm of its component are helicopters and transport aircraft.
-All are under the direct command of the Secretary of Defense who will operationally be the head of a Command designated by him for Staff consists of two branches.
+All are under the direct command of the Secretary of Defense who will operationally be the head of a Command designated by him for Staff consisting of Army and Air Force officers and NCOs.